DworkinLab/Bio720/RNA_Seq/RNA_Seq_Salmon_Tutorial_2024.md

 I will go through how this works, in particular `${files[@]}` in class.

-All of the trimmed reads I generated are in `/2/scratch/Bio722_2019/ID/drosophilaDiscsGrowthSubset/trimmedReads` Don't forget to perform fastqc (or whatever qc) on the trimmed files to confirm that you have removed adapteds as well as low quality sequence!
+All of the trimmed reads I will generate will be in `/2/scratch/Bio722/Drosophila_RNA/trimmedReads`
+Don't forget to perform fastqc (or whatever qc) on the trimmed files to confirm that you have removed adapteds as well as low quality sequence!

 As mentioned in class, the trimmomatic adapter files are a bit minimal.
 I decided to use the adapter file from BBMap, which has many more adapters (including all of the index adapters in this data set).
 You should consider carefully which adapters you need to include.
 The fastqc report helps with this!